el-hult/el-hult.github.io/_posts/2021-01-27-rls-derivation.md

 ## Meta-comments
 I wrote this post by hand directly into the web-editor on github.
 It was a pain.
 But doing mistakes in what MathJax can/can't do, as well as falling into pitfalls from Jekyll and kramdown was a pain.
 I have soooo many manually type backslashes in the sourse that I soon need to find a better way to typeset this mess.
 I'll let you know in time.

+Furthermore, it seems line breaking in MathJax `align` environments does not work as expected.
+So a middle part in this post is a mess.
+I'll look into it eventually.
+But for now, I'll let it be.